-League of Legends is a game that requires a lot of patience for someone jumping into it.
+League of Legends is a game that requires a lot of patience for someone jumping into it, you also need to be up to date on LOL at all times.
 From understanding the basic terms like “laning”, “top”, “bottom” and “jungling”, to understanding the more complex stuff like “builds”, “types”, “runes and masteries”…there’s a lot to take in that requires a lot of attention to detail.
 How do certain champions function together?
 Which champion is effective against another?
 When playing matches, it can be overwhelming and lead to a lot of frustrating times.
 At the same time, when you start to finally learn a champion you like, the game changes into being entertaining.

 Then there’s URF mode, League of Legends’ April Fool’s game mode that is both fun and incredibly overwhelming.
 Pair that with a noob trying to learn the ropes of the game, and you’ve got a match made for disaster.
 At least, I got to learn that the hard way.